Major Dundee (1965)

 But it's also a film that doesn't live up to its full potential.
 Most critics think the first half works pretty well, while the second half wanders off in underdeveloped subplots.
 The films starts to shift out of focus somewhere halfway, when Dundee and his men arrive in the Mexican village and liberate it from the French occupying troops.
 The settlement of accounts with the Apaches is anti-climatic and this battle at the Rio Grande with the French troops, albeit spectacular, looks a little chaotic.
 So what happened exactly, and who was to blame for it?

-= Creation and Destruction =
+Creation and Destruction

 Columbia's decision to reduce the budget wasn't the only problem.
 When filming started, only two-thirds of the script were ready and Peckinpah was warned, by co-author Oscar Saul, that the unfinished parts lacked structure, but he thought he would be able to remedy this on the set.
 Another complication was the studio's decision the hire Senta Berger: a role not envisioned in the original plans had to be created for her.
 According to most people who have worked with him, structure was Sam's weakest point, both as a screenwriter and a film maker.
 As a writer he was used to the shorter format of the TV series he had worked on, and he had no experience with epic film making.
 If he didn't have a workable script for a movie, or parts of it, he shot as many material as possible, in the hope to find what he was looking for.
 This is exactly what he did and what drove his producer, Jerry Bresler, mad: soon shooting was behind schedule and the production over budget.

+Instead of cheaper locations close to home, Peckinpah had decided to shoot the entire movie on location in Mexico, and selected various remote locations south of the border.
+The crew was plagued by tropical heat, diarrhea, mosquitos and more.
 While making Major Dundee, Peckinpah was also experimenting with a couple of things he didn't completely master yet, notably the shooting of large-scale action scenes and the insertion of slow-motion into the flow of the sequence.
-One of the editors, Howard Kunin (quoted by Webble) said this about it:

-= The Different Versions =
+The Different Versions

 When Major Dundee went into post-production, Peckinpah was very busy courting one of his actresses, Begonia Palacios, in the movie the young Mexican girl who has an overnight affair with Tim Ryan.
 The girl's family was against it, but Sam was madly in love and pushed through.
 He would indeed marry her the next year.
 In the meantime Columbia had hired three editors - William Lyon, Don Starling and Howard Kunin - to look at the 40,000 feet of film Sam had shot in Mexico.
 Peckinpah joined the group but almost immediately fell out with them.
 According to Ericsson, this is the moment that Sam 'lost his movie': he should have tried to win the studio for his way of thinking, but instead he infuriated everybody with his unwillingness to compromise.

 However, the contract guaranteed him the right to make a first cut of the movie and to screen it in two try-outs.
-According to Webble, Peckinpah pruned the film down to 2 hours, 41 minutes (161 minutes), but then wanted to put 7-10 minutes (he had previously cut) back into it (which would make his 'final cut' 168-171 minutes long).
+According to Weddle, Peckinpah pruned the film down to 2 hours, 41 minutes (161 minutes), but then wanted to put 7-10 minutes (he had previously cut) back into it (which would make his 'final cut' 168-171 minutes long).
 Other sources mention a version of 156 minutes.
 But Sam didn't get his screenings; instead Bresler took the film to New York and showed it to a group of exhibitors (owners of theatre chains).
 When he came back he told the film was too long and that he, Bresler, and his editors would cut down the film to acceptable length.
 Sam was denied access to the studio and without him the Bresler team brought the film's running time back to about 136 minutes.

 The studio still wasn't satisfied, and cut the movie further down to 122 minutes, breaking its narrative backbone and creating a lot of inconsistencies.
 It's said that the narrative track was added to make the movie at least comprehensible, but idea that the story would unfold as a series of diary entries had been part of Fink's original draughts.

-= Reception and Reputation =
+Reception and Reputation

 Major Dundee was pulverized by critics when it was first released, but its reputation has grown over the years.
 Today it's often called a flawed masterpiece, but there's no consensus about how masterful the movie would have been without its flaws.
 The most positive stance is taken by Glenn Erickson, in an review of the movie (theatrical release) for DVD Savant: